remlapmot/mrrobust/README.md

   `metan` syntax.
 No change was necessary in the dependency scripts because `metan9` is also installed with `ssc install metan`
   - Checked cscripts pass
   - Checked examples on website run.
-And changed the 2 examples which use TwoSampleMR to use the new ID code for the exposure data
+And changed the 2 examples which use the **TwoSampleMR** R package to use the new ID code for the exposure data
   - Updated `dependency.do` to make it more robust to the more frequent updates to `metan`
   - Updated `mrdeps` to make it more robust to the more frequent updates to `metan`
 * October 2020: